heilaaks/snippy/snippy/data/storage/README.md

-This folder contains Snippy tool persistent storage.
+This folder contains Snippy tool persistent schema and storage.